Revolution Pro Wrestling: New partnerships (2021–present)

-Training
+Training school

 Revolution Pro Wrestling hosts a professional wrestling school in Portsmouth, England.
-It was founded in August 2012 and run by Andy Quildan and Andy Simmonz.
+It was founded in August 2012 and run by Andy Quildan.
 The school runs 4 trainee level shows a year for them to showcase their ability in front of a live audience.
-They teach all the basic elements of professional wrestling as well as other vital parts of being a wrestler such as how to conduct on social media.
+They teach all the basic elements of professional wrestling as well as other vital parts of being a wrestler.